feriel21/ontogeorag/README.md

 literature using ontology-constrained LLM extraction with BM25-based RAG and tiered verification.
 Developed for mass transport deposit (MTD) interpretation in seismic data.

-> Talbi, F., Armitage, J. (2026). *OntoGeoRAG: Unsupervised and Knowledge-Infused
+> *OntoGeoRAG: Unsupervised and Knowledge-Infused
 > Interpretation of Seismic Patterns using Machine Learning and Knowledge Graphs.*
 > Computers & Geosciences. (under review)